2 Who we are

 We do not and will not sell, rent out or trade your personal data.
 We may use third parties to carry out certain business functions on our behalf (such as our hosting or payment providers) and may transfer your personal data to these third parties so that they can perform those functions.
 We may also disclose your personal data to third parties who will process it for their own purposes and determine how the data is processed.

-(a) Transport for Wales, who are owned by the Welsh Government and are the franchising authority, where we or Transport for Wales have a legitimate interest in the sharing of your personal data, or where another lawful basis for such sharing applies;
+(a) Transport for Wales, who are owned by The Welsh Ministers and are the franchising authority, where we or Transport for Wales have a legitimate interest in the sharing of your personal data, or where another lawful basis for such sharing applies;

 (b) third parties who process your personal data on our behalf (such as cloud or hosting providers, payment providers, marketing and research providers, analytics and search engine optimisation providers, and customer satisfaction and service providers);